 PSY 260E General Sports Psychology (in English)

-SOC 329 Spanish Society through Volunteering – FALL SEMESTER ONLY
+SOC 329 Spanish Society through Volunteering (in Spanish) – FALL SEMESTER ONLY

-SPAN 315E Spanish Civilization & Culture (in English) SPAN 315 Spanish Civilization & Culture (in Spanish) SPAN 319E Spanish Culture and History through Film (in ENglish) SPAN/HIS 335E Historical Ties Between Spain and the US – SPRING SEMESTER ONLY (in English) SPAN/CUL 339 Tapas: A Window to Spanish Cuisine and Culture (in Spanish) SPAN/HIS 346 Medieval Spain: Christians, Jews and Muslims (in Spanish) SPAN/HIS 361 History of Flamenco: Theory and Practice (in Spanish)
+SPAN 115 Spanish Culture in Spanish – Basic level (aimed to students with a 102 Spanish level who willing to take another course in Spanish) SPAN 215 Spanish Culture in Spanish – Intermediate level I SPAN 317 Culture and Society in Spain SPAN 319E Spanish Culture and History through Film (in English) SPAN/CUL 339 Tapas: A Window to Spanish Cuisine and Culture (in Spanish) SPAN/HIS 361 History of Flamenco: Theory and Practice (in Spanish)

 SPAN/CUL 339 Tapas: A Window to Spanish Cuisine and Culture (in Spanish)